-We have heard of Sanskrit poet Kalidasa, we have heard his stories, we know his literary works.
+We have heard of Sanskrit poet Kalidasa.
+We have heard his stories, we know his literary works.
 But not many of us know of the physical spaces in India that are associated with him.
-A big rock standing in plains roughly in the shape of elephant forms a hillock with several caves in it is called Ramgarh.
+A big rock standing in plains roughly in the shape of elephant forms a hillock with several caves in it called Ramgarh.
 In the current day, the Sarguja district of Chhattisgarh is the place where Kalidasa is supposed to have lived after he left Ujjain.

 It is said that when Kalidasa left Ujjain after a fight with the king Raja Bhoj he settled here.
 And composed his most well-known work Meghdootam here in the hills of Ramgarh.
 Even today on the first day of Hindi month Ashadh cultural programs are organized here.
 Below the hill, there is a modern stage with a painting depicting the times of Kalidasa and quoting his works in Devanagari.

 Sita & Ramayana

-Some of the adjoining caves have cave paintings, but I could not locate those caves.
+Some of the adjoining caves have cave paintings.
+But I could not locate those caves.
 This cave with the amphitheater is supposed to have been used by Sita in Ramayan.
 During the Vanvaas or stay in the forest.
 It is locally known as Sita Bengra.
 Some people also believe that Sita was abducted from here by Ravan and taken to Lanka.
 And the place does fall on way to Lanka on the ancient road connecting Prayag to Rameshwaram.
-Some inscriptions have also been found in this cave though not sure if they have been deciphered.
+Some inscriptions have also been found in this cave.
+Though I am not sure if they have been deciphered.